mutker/nvidiactl/ARCHITECTURE.md

 ## Dependencies

 Dependencies should:

-1. Flow through interfaces
+1. Flow through interfaces, never concrete types.
-2. Be injected from top level
+2. Be explicitly injected from the top level (e.g., `main.go`).
+The use of global variables or singletons for dependencies like loggers or configuration providers is strictly forbidden.
-3. Be minimal and explicit
+3. Be minimal and explicit.
+A component should only receive the dependencies it directly needs.
-4. Follow the dependency inversion principle
+4. Follow the dependency inversion principle, where high-level modules do not depend on low-level modules, but both depend on abstractions (interfaces).

 Example:

 ```go
 type GPUController struct {
     device    DeviceController